Enjoy La Boquilla Beach, historic sites and more

 Partake in some of the area’s best nightlife when you visit Calle del Arsenal’s lively nightclubs, such as Dónde Fidel, La Habana, Bazurto Social Club and Quiebra Canto.

 Visit this unassuming colonial building to find a vast collection of intricate, gold artifacts from the second century B.C.
 Zenú culture.

 - Clock Tower (8.5 km)

 This iconic clock tower was built as a main entrance to the walled city and once housed a chapel and a weapons room.

 - Cloister and Church of San Pedro Claver (8.1 km)

-Dating from the 1700s, this beautiful church is named for a Spanish priest who dedicated his life to helping slaves in Cartagena.
-The church also features the African Caribbean Museum on the second floor.
+Named after a Spanish priest who in the 1700s dedicated his life to helping slaves in Cartagena, this gorgeous church is home to the African Caribbean Museum on the second floor.